bionicmac/hello-world/README.md

 I think of our life here on this planet as a rip in the space time continuum.
 A 'glitch'.

-I think chocoloate is at least in the top 3 pleasures of living.
+I think chocoloate is in the top 3 pleasures of living.

 Music is the language of the universe.
 It has to be.